tranlv/Fastapi-boilerplate/README.md

 # **hoovada-python-restful-base**

-The base code structure for restful flask service
+The base code structure for restful flask

 Development instruction